pydanny/pydanny-event-notes/mongodbla2012/index.rst

 Joyent Cloud
 -------------

 Better, cheaper, faster system in the cloud.
-Not sure what they actually sell.
+They sell the systems that PaaS are built on.

 VMware Cloud Foundry
 ----------------------